Undergraduate Catalog 2025-2026

 Course examines ethical issues and controversies emerging from the behavior and decisions of public officials within the American political system.
 A variety of pedagogical techniques are employed to stimulate and develop ethical thinking, moral reasoning and written and oral communication skills.
 Note: Permission of instructor.

-PS 340 Principals of Public Administration 3 Hours (repeatable max of 9 hrs)
+PS 340 Principles of Public Administration 3 Hours (repeatable max of 9 hrs)

 An exploration of theoretical and practical issues related to the administration of public programs, policies and organizations.
 Colonnade/Statewide General Education Code K-SY